 This is what I love about birding – you are constantly learning and each identification “mistake” you make means you’re that much more likely to get it right the next time.

-Here are my lessons from this fall migration:
+Here are my lessons from last year’s fall migration:

 - SLOW DOWN and look at the individual details of a warbler to avoid identification mistakes